isx45128227/MongoVsPostgres/documentacio.md

 In this project we are going to work with **Twitter** database.
 We have to create two different structures, one used in Postgres and the other one used in MongoDB.

-The structure I have chosen for Postgres is:
+The structure I have chosen for **Postgres** is:

 ![Postgres Twitter Structure](Postgres/imatges/twitter.png)

-The structure for MongoDB differs from Postgres because of the organization.
-MongoDB use collections instead of tables, there is no need to create one collection for each table used in Postgres so I've tried to maintain the same tables and relations somehow.
+The structure for **MongoDB** differs from Postgres because of the organization.
+MongoDB use collections instead of tables, there is no need to create one collection for each table used in Postgres so I've tried to maintain the same relations somehow.

 * Users